The most beautiful thing we can experience is the mysterious.

 Rumi (13th century Persian poet)

-To further explore these ideas in dialogue form, I have included a couple of excerpts in the Elysium's Passage series that discuss intelligence.
+To further explore these ideas, I have included a couple of excerpts in the Elysium's Passage series that discuss intelligence.

 I wondered what it would be like to remain isolated in such a primitive old cabin as this.
 The idea appealed to me as the perfect place to take a break from my daily routine.
 Perhaps I could give civilization a pass for another day, maybe two, while soaking in this ambience.
 This would be an ideal venue someday to hold a retreat for intriguing offbeat philosophical discussions.